 The secret sauce is to understand why certain posts are effective.

 Is their content funny?
 Straight to the point?
 Full of clickbait?
 Strikes an emotional chord?
 It’s up to you to decide “why” behind their success.
 While that might seem like a daunting task, don’t worry!
 Social media is the perfect place to test out different messages, images, branding initiatives and more.
 If one of your posts doesn’t get a good response, you can always try something new the next day.
+You’ll notice that most content on platforms such as Instagram and Pinterest are filled with montages of beautiful pictures and infographics.
+If you don’t have a graphic designer on staff, don’t worry!
+You can easily create your own infographics with Venngage.

 5. Don’t Forget About Your Audience!